lukso-network/docs/docs/guides/browser-extension/sign-arbitrary-messages.md

 ## 2. Get the Universal Profile address

 A call to `requestAccounts` will open the extension popup and prompt the user to select her or his Universal Profile to interact with your Dapp.
-The LUKSO browser extension will send back the Universal Profile address back to your Dapp (which is the address of the [`LSP0 - ERC725 Account`](../../standards/universal-profile/lsp0-erc725account.md) smart contract).
+The LUKSO browser extension will send the Universal Profile address back to your Dapp (which is the address of the [`LSP0 - ERC725 Account`](../../standards/universal-profile/lsp0-erc725account.md) smart contract).

 <Tabs groupId="provider">
   <TabItem value="ethers" label="Ethers.js">